sama1mansn/greenfield-docs/docs/guide/introduction/overview.md

 - It provides developers with similar API primitives and performance as popular existing Web2 cloud storage.

-The ultimate goal of Greenfield is to establish a test field for new data economy and dApp models, which will undoubtedly aid in the development and evolution of the foundation for Web3.
+The ultimate goal of Greenfield is to establish a foundation for new data economy and dApp models, which will undoubtedly aid in the development and evolution of the foundation for Web3.

 ## How BNB Greenfield Works